pacoita/angular2-hangman/README.md

 This command will also build the code and move it to the "dist" folder.

-Angular CLI documentation (can be found here).[https://angular.io/docs/ts/latest/quickstart.html]
+Angular CLI documentation [can be found here.] (https://angular.io/docs/ts/latest/quickstart.html)